agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 scrape this data from [Liquipedia][liquipedia].
 I used the regular season standings because the final standings are based on a handful of playoff games while the season standings incorporate many more matches and so provide a more accurate estimate of a team's performance.
-The parsed match data is [here][standings_data].
+The parsed standings data is [here][standings_data].
 The code to generate the data frame is [here][parser_notebook] ([rendered on Github][parser_rendered]).